Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nFWXgB1jUhk.md

 > [Music]
 >
-> what are we building in space i told you it's a food court feeling a good good old food court
+> what are we building in space I told you it's a food court feeling a good good old food court